 Thus, the summative assessment for this module consists of:

-· Two hour examination at the end of the semester (70%), with section A consisting of compulsory questions (20 marks) and section B with two questions (20 marks each) chosen from three.
+- Two-hour invigilated examination at the end of the semester (weighted at 60%), with section A consisting of compulsory questions (20 marks) and section B with two questions (20 marks each) chosen from three.
 If all three questions in Part B are attempted only the best two will be counted.

 The Laboratory unit of assessment has a qualifying mark of 40%.